refactorized/resume/README.txt

 - I believe effective programming is a process of discovering the boundaries between innate and artificial complexity
 - I believe that empathy, humility, and curiosity are as essential as knowledge, intelligence and experience
 - I value diversity, equity, inclusivity and accessibility
-- I vastly prefer solving difficult problems to completing repetitive tasks, this isn't always a strength
+- I vastly prefer solving difficult problems to completing repetitive tasks
 - I really like bulleted lists (and parentheses)

                                                     -[ Education ]-

-- B.S. in Computer Science from Hood College, 2008
+  College Degrees                                             Professional Certifications
-- A.S. in Computer Science from Frederick Community College, 2004
-- Certified ScrumMaster (CSA) in 2013 (expired)
+  - BS in Computer Science ~ Hood College, 2008               - Certified ScrumMaster (CSA) in 2013 (expired)
-- Microsoft MCSE certified in 2000 (super-expired)
+  - AS in Computer Science ~ Frederick Comm.
+College, 2004    - Microsoft MCSE certified in 2000 (super-expired)

                                              -[ Selected Work Experience ]-